 Depending on the festival you could spend just an afternoon browsing the fairs and enjoying the festivities, but you could also enjoy some festivals the whole day.

-For example, if you’re coming into town for the Three Rivers Festival, on Saturday, July 8 you could go to the parade in the morning, browse the arts display at Art in the Park, including the beautiful chalk displays.
-Next, you could enjoy the midway, and lunch at junk food alley, and then in the afternoon evening you could take a river excursion and dance the night away at one of the many festival concerts!
+For example, if you’re coming into town for the Three Rivers Festival, you could go to the parade in the morning, browse the arts display at Art in the Park, including the beautiful chalk displays.
+Next, you could enjoy the midway, and lunch at junk food alley, and then in the afternoon evening, you could take a river excursion and dance the night away at one of the many festival concerts!

 Depending on the festival, we suggest estimating more than you think just in case there is something you had not expected to enjoy!